nicklafferty/craftycody/content/crafts/diy-wool-genie.md

 Once the glue is dry, flip the base over and clamp it down to your workbench.
 It's time to drill in that single screw.
 I always use an impact driver when screwing things in because it never seems to get stuck.
 I also used a star head screw out of preference.

 I held the square dowel and pushed it against the base as I drilled through the bottom.
-I also let the screw sink into the wood so my wool jeanie would sit flat.
+I also let the screw sink into the wood so my Wool Jeanie would sit flat.

 ### Put it together